Arbitrator

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Arbitrators often work in other occupations and contract their services as arbitrators when they are needed.
 Generally, arbitrators are hired on a one-off basis.
-Any arbitrator hired on a regular or recurring basis by one party to a dispute may be regarded as biased in favour of the frequent employer.
+An arbitrator hired by one party on a regular or recurring basis may be thought of as biased in favour of that employer.

 When people agree to take their dispute to arbitration, they must find a mutually acceptable arbitrator, preferably someone who has: